 Currently, if any part of an act is found by a court to be invalid, those parts that are valid are severed from the invalid part and the severed parts continue in force.
-This bill provides that if any part of the act resulting from enactment of the bill relating to reporting of independent expenditures for mass communications and provision of supplemental grants to candidates who are opposed or whose opponents are supported by those expenditures or by independent disbursements that are reportable under current law is found by a court to be invalid, then all of those parts of the act are void.
-The bill also provides that if any part of the act resulting from enactment of the bill relating to reporting by candidates who decline to accept public grants and provision of supplemental grants to candidates who are opposed or whose opponents are supported by those expenditures is found by a court to be invalid, then the entire act is void.
+This bill provides that, if any part of the bill relating to the reporting of disbursements by candidates who decline to accept public grants and the provision of supplemental grants to candidates who are opposed or whose opponents are supported by those disbursements is unconstitutional, then the entire bill is void.
+In addition, the bill provides that if any of the following parts of the bill is unconstitutional, then all of the following parts are void: a) parts relating to the reporting of independent expenditures for mass communications; b) parts relating to the provision of supplemental grants to candidates who are opposed or whose opponents are supported by such independent expenditures or by independent disbursements that are reportable under current law; c) parts relating to the reporting of contributions received or intended to be received for the purpose of making such independent expenditures or independent disbursements; and d) parts relating to the provision of supplemental grants to candidates who are intended to be opposed or whose opponents are intended to be supported through the use of such contributions.